-- 1. Injuries: Previously, two or more individuals transported for medical attention triggered reporting and investigation.
-Under Part 674, one "serious" injury would trigger reporting (see definition of serious injury below) and non-serious injuries would not require reporting and investigation. - 2.
+§673.5 PTASP Rule §659 SSO Rule Definitional Differences (3) Property damage to rail transit vehicles, non-rail transit vehicles, other rail transit property or facilities and non-transit property that equals or exceeds \$25,000; (4) An evacuation due to life safety reasons; (5) A collision at a grade crossing; (6) A main-line derailment; (7) A collision with an individual on a rail right of way; or (8) A collision between a rail transit vehicle and a second rail transit vehicle, or a rail transit non-revenue vehicle.
 Property Damage: Under Part 674, FTA moves away from a monetary value (\$25,000) to trigger notification and investigation and instead uses "substantial damage" as the threshold for reporting.
-FTA defines substantial damage as "any physical damage to transit or non-transit property including vehicles, facilities, equipment, rolling stock, or infrastructure ... which adversely affects the structural strength, performance, or operating characteristics of the vehicle, facility, equipment, rolling stock, or infrastructure requiring towing, rescue, onsite maintenance, or immediate removal prior to safe operation." - 3.
-Derailments: Under Part 674, all derailments, including yard derailments, require notification and investigation. - 4.
-Collision with an individual: Under Part 674, collisions with persons are only reportable if they involve a serious injury, fatality, or substantial damage. - 5.
+FTA defines substantial damage as "any physical damage to transit or non-transit property including vehicles, facilities, equipment, rolling stock, or infrastructure which adversely affects the structural strength, performance, or operating characteristics of the vehicle, facility, equipment, rolling stock, or infrastructure requiring towing, rescue, onsite maintenance, or immediate removal prior to safe operation."
+Derailments: Under Part 674, all derailments, including yard derailments, require notification and investigation.
+Collision with an individual: Under Part 674, collisions with persons are only reportable if they involve a serious injury, fatality, or substantial damage.
 Runaway train: Part 674 adds a threshold for any occurrence of a runaway train.
 FTA defines a runaway train as "a train that is no longer under the control of a driver regardless of whether the operator is physically on the vehicle at the time."

-Accountable Executive means a single, identifiable person who has ultimate responsibility for carrying out the Public Transportation Agency Safety Plan of a public transportation agency; responsibility for carrying out the agency's Transit Asset Management Plan; and control or direction over the human and capital resources needed to develop and maintain both the agency's Public Transportation Agency Safety Plan, in accordance with 49 U.S.C.
+Accountable Executive means a single, identifiable person who has ultimate responsibility for carrying out the Public Transportation Agency Safety Plan of a public transportation agency; responsibility for carrying out the agency's Transit Asset Management Plan; and control or direction over the NA This term was not defined by Part 659.

+§673.5 PTASP Rule §659 SSO Rule Definitional Differences human and capital resources needed to develop and maintain both the agency's Public Transportation Agency Safety Plan, in accordance with 49 U.S.C.
 5329(d), and the agency's Transit Asset Management Plan in accordance with 49 U.S.C.
 5326.
 Chief Safety Officer means an adequately trained individual who has responsibility for safety and reports directly to a transit agency's chief executive officer, general manager, president, or equivalent officer.
 A Chief Safety Officer may not serve in other operational or maintenance capacities, unless the Chief Safety Officer is employed by a transit agency that is a small public transportation provider as defined in this part, or a public transportation provider that does not operate a rail fixed guideway public transportation system.
+NA This term was not defined by Part 659.
 Equivalent Authority means an entity that carries out duties similar to that of a Board of Directors, for a recipient or subrecipient of FTA funds under 49 U.S.C.
 Chapter 53, including sufficient authority to review and approve a recipient or subrecipient's Public Transportation Agency Safety Plan.
+NA This term was not defined by Part 659.